serverless/serverless/docs/providers/aws/guide/credentials.md

 If you're new to Amazon Web Services, make sure you put in a credit card.

 All AWS users get access to the Free Tier for [AWS Lambda](https://aws.amazon.com/lambda/pricing/).
 AWS Lambda is part of the non-expiring [AWS Free Tier](https://aws.amazon.com/free/#AWS_FREE_TIER).
-For additional pricing information for AWS Lambda and Gateway [here](https://aws.amazon.com/lambda/pricing/).
+For additional pricing information for AWS Lambda and AWS API Gateway [here](https://aws.amazon.com/lambda/pricing/).
 If you're using additional AWS services, they could incur additional costs.
 Please review pricing for you services on AWS [here](https://aws.amazon.com/pricing/).

 If you don't have a credit card set up, you may not be able to deploy your resources and you may run into this error: